 The School of Civic and Economic Thought and Leadership hosts many events that are available only to current Arizona State University students.
 These might include intimate lunch-and-learn-type events with our lecture series speakers, lectures with visiting scholars or public figures visiting the school.

 Some of these events might be specifically for civic and economic thought and leadership major or minor students.
-If you have any questions about an event, please email us at SCETLEvents@asu.edu and we’ll be happy to answer any questions you might have.
+If you have any questions about an event, please email us here.

 Enjoy a delicious lunch with John Erath as he discusses "What to do with your liberal arts degree?"

 John Erath is the Senior Policy Director for the Center for Arms Control and Non-Proliferation, overseeing the policy team and guiding work on issues including Iran, Russia, North Korea, China, U.S. domestic nuclear policy, and more.
 This follows 30 years of government service, much of it in arms control and non-proliferation.
 Most recently, he completed a two-year assignment on the U.S. National Security Council, where he was responsible for European issues.
 In this capacity, he focused on cooperation with NATO and the European Union, as well as heading White House efforts to improve stability in the Balkans.
 He began his diplomatic career in the 1990s working in what was then Yugoslavia.
 He was later seconded to the OSCE in Kosovo and the Office of the High Representative in Sarajevo.
 Subsequently, he covered the Balkans at the U.S. Mission to NATO and for the Office of the Secretary of Defense.